KevinAst/MyWeb/FireWithin/Memorization.md

   - **Scripture Reference** (repeated – per recommendation of The [Navigators'](https://www.navigators.org/))

+- _**Customizable Translations**_: For each memory verse, you may
-- You can choose your preferred Bible translation from a selection of the most popular versions.  _**Your choice will be remembered for each individual passage** (once it is explicitly selected)_!
+  select the Bible translation you wish to memorize, from a selection of the most popular versions.

+  Initially, the default translation _(promoted by the **[25 in 25](https://fbmaryville.org/25-in-25)** campaign)_ will be selected, and **it's selector will always be shown in red**.

-- A scripture link is provided to the [You Version](https://www.bible.com/) Bible App, so you can explore the passage in greater depth.
+- _**YouVersion Links**_: Each memory verse is a link to the [YouVersion](https://www.bible.com/) Bible App, so you can explore the passage in greater depth.

-- As always, you can _**track your progress by checking the completion box next to the passages you've memorized!**_

-- This page includes several collapsible sections, such as the devotional content for each memory verse, and even this overview.
-You can toggle these sections by clicking their titles _(shown with an arrow)_.
-Collapsing them helps better promote the memory verses _(making them more prominent)_.
-The collapsed state is preserved, so when you leave and return, everything will appear just as you left it.
+- _**Progress Tracking**_: As is the case with several aspects of this
+  {{book.FireWithin}} site, you can keep track of your progress _(for this page - the verses you have memorized)_ with the "completed" check boxes ✔.

+- _**Minimalist View**_: You can collapse both this overview and devotional sections found in this page - **to give more prominence to the scripture itself**.

+  Simply click the title of any collapsible section _(indicated by an arrow - ▶)_, to toggle between expanded and collapsed views.

+- _**Multi-Verse Playback**_: In addition to listening to each
+  individual memory verse _(one at a time)_, you can choose to listen to multiple verses of your choosing.
+This audio control is at the top of the page _(just under the **Table of Contents**)_.

+  You simply select the verses you want to review _(through the &#x1F508; audio checkboxes to the right of each verse in the TOC)_, and click play on the audio control.

+- _**Total Recall**_: All these settings are automatically saved, so when you return to the site, it will be just as you left it.

+  > **Please Note**: By default these settings are stored locally on
+  > your device.
+This works well when you are using one device.
+  >
+  > If however you use multiple devices _(say your laptop and your
+  > phone)_, each one will have its own settings _(that you must sync
+  > manually)_.  **To solve this problem**, you simply create an
+  > account (on the {{book.Settings}} page) - which then saves your
+  > settings to the cloud, and any device signed-in to this account
+  > will sync automatically!

 Currently, there are only a few passages on this page.
 I am following the **[25 in 25](https://fbmaryville.org/25-in-25)** campaign, and will be adding passages from that resource throughout the year.

-In addition, I plan to add more scriptures to this list.
-If you have one that you would like added, please reach out to me at <span id="inquire"></span>
+I also plan to add additional scriptures to this page.  _**Would you like to see a particular passage added?**_ Reach out to me at <span id="inquire"></span>

 <script>
   withFW( ()=>fw.addInquire('Add%20Memory%20Scripture') )